bio-guoda/preston/docs/architecture.md

 ```

-The first line defined the crawl event or activity, and the second line states that this particular crawl event was started at some time on 2018-09-07.
+The first line defines the crawl event or "activity" identified as `e8a41d42-3688-43a7-b287-b78b8d485a2c`, and the second line states that this particular crawl event was started at some time on 2018-09-07.

 The crawler also issues statements that describe registries of biodiversity datasets, or more specifically: